jonathadv/simple-mock-server/README.md

-    "path":"/",                                                  <-- Path you want to mock "responseCode":200,                                          <-- HTTP code you want to return "body":"<html><head></head><title>Hello</h1></body></html>", <-- Content to be sent in the response body "headers":[                                                  <-- The list of headers
+    "path":"/",                                                  <-- Path you want to mock "responseCode":200,                                          <-- HTTP code you want to return "body":"<html><head></head><title>Hello</h1></body></html>", <-- Content to be sent in the response body "delay": 5                                                   <-- The time in seconds this call will wait before returning (optional)
-        {
+    "headers":[                                                  <-- The list of headers (can be an empty array) {
             "Content-Type":"text/html; charset=UTF-8"
         }